Image

 He was told that Boyertown was eight miles outside the area for good reception from Philadelphia, and they normally refused to install receivers where they believed the reception would not be good.
 Because of that reservation, Hafer was asked if he still wanted to have a receiver installed.
 He was perfectly willing to take that chance, and to the amazement o the company, the reception fear excelled expectations.
 (Possibly the first TV set in Boyertown?)

-Moderate rain, with a high of 90 and low of 68 degrees.
-Partly Cloudy in the morning, cloudy in the afternoon, overcast in the evening, partly cloudy overnight.
+Partly Cloudy , with a high of 76 and low of 57 degrees.
+Mist for the morning, partly cloudy during the afternoon, cloudy during the evening, partly cloudy overnight.